Read, discover, discuss – the Online Book Club is for anyone interested in literature and regularly presents a new book for you to read and discuss.

-Young scientists from 16 European countries discuss the economic development of Europe with leaders from business and politics.
+Young scientists from 16 European countries discussed the economic development of Europe with leaders from business and politics.

 Players of the Brazilian and German national authors' teams write about football matches and joint readings.